The Harper agenda and the need for a new direction for the economy

 Militarily, the Atlantic Gateway serves not only the consolidation of Fortress America but also the extension of the NATO bloc toward the Pacific Ocean and its control over the Asian and Arabian sea routes, as well as the volatile Mediterranean.

 Israel forms the principal military base of the U.S. and NATO in the Middle East.
 The buttressing of Fortress Israel and the defence of its crimes against humanity and violation of international law, for example, thus forms a key component for the Atlantic Gateway proponents.
-The question of Israel and the Middle East and the onslaught against Syria and Iran has begin to figure prominently in the propaganda and activities of the Chronicle Herald, the neo-liberal Atlantic Institute of Market Studies, sections of Dalhousie University, the Nova Scotia government, and the Port of Halifax, in which the Israeli Zim Container Lines is a major shipper, amongst other players.
+The question of Israel and the Middle East and the onslaught against Syria and Iran has begin to figure prominently in the propaganda and activities of the Chronicle Herald, the neo-liberal, corporate-financed Atlantic Institute of Market Studies, sections of Dalhousie University, the Nova Scotia government, and the Port of Halifax, in which the Israeli Zim Container Lines is a major shipper, amongst other players.

 MacKay, the Minister of Defence and NATO, was, not coincidentally, minister for the Atlantic Canada Opportunities Agency (until 2008) and the first federal Minister for the Atlantic Gateway (until 2010).
 As that blogger put it, “you can’t make this stuff up.”